Security-Onion-Solutions/securityonion-docs/cloud-azure.rst

 - Select: ``Review + create``
 - Review the summary.
 If a ``Validation failed`` message appears, correct the missing inputs under each tab section containing a red dot to the right of the tab name.
 - Select. ``Create`` and download the new public key, if you chose to generate a new key.
+- If this VM is a single-node grid, or is sensor node:

    - Stop the new VM after deployment completes.
-- Edit the VM and:

-  - Adjust the OS disk size to be at least 100GB in size.
-  - If this VM is a single-node grid, or is sensor node, attach the monitoring network interface created earlier.
+   - Edit the VM and attach the monitoring network interface created earlier.
    - Start the VM.

 Note that you'll need to reference the SSH public key when using SSH to access the new VMs.
 For example: